rkuma183/wilsonmar.github.io/_posts/2017-07-30-java-spring-rest-api-sample.md

 }
    </pre>

-   NOTE: The Firefox browser also provides a tab to display HTTP headers it exchanges with servers behind the scenes.
+0. The Firefox browser also provides a tab to display HTTP headers it exchanges with servers behind the scenes.